dotnet/AspNetCore.Docs/aspnetcore/security/authentication/identity-custom-storage-providers.md

 This topic assumes you are familiar with the persistence mechanism that you are going to use and how to create entities for that mechanism.
 This topic does not provide details about how to create the repositories or data access classes; instead, it provides some suggestions about the design decisions you need to make when working with ASP.NET Core Identity.

 You have a lot of freedom when designing the data access layer for a customized store provider.
 You only need to create persistence mechanisms for features that you intend to use in your application.
-For example, if you are not using roles in your application, you do not need to create storage for roles or user roles.
+For example, if you are not using roles in your application, you do not need to create storage for roles or user role associations.
 Your technology and existing infrastructure may require a structure that is very different from the default implementation of ASP.NET Core Identity.
 In your data access layer, you provide the logic to work with the structure of your storage implementation.

-For a MySQL implemention of data repositories for ASP.NET Core Identity, see [MySQLIdentity.sql](https://aspnet.codeplex.com/SourceControl/latest#Samples/Identity/AspNet.Identity.MySQL/MySQLIdentity.sql).
-TODO: Does this work with ASP.NET Core Identity?
-Most likely not.
-Is there an updated example?
-Possibly use Azure Storage as our sample.
-Open source example here: https://github.com/dlmelendez/identityazuretable/tree/master/src/ElCamino.AspNetCore.Identity.AzureTable

 In the data access layer, you provide the logic to save the data from ASP.NET Core Identity to your data source.
 The data access layer for your customized storage provider might include the following classes to store user and role information.